-Sport Canada currently provides Volleyball Canada the equivalent of 21 SR cards (\$444,780) for the Men's Indoor National Team, and 12 SR cards (\$254,160) for the Women's Indoor National Team.
-Sport Canada regularly reviews the carding quotas; therefore, the allocation provided to Volleyball Canada is subject to change.
+Sport Canada currently provides Volleyball Canada the equivalent of 21 SR cards for the Men's Indoor National Team, and 13 SR cards for the Women's Indoor National Team.
+Sport Canada regularly reviews the carding quotas; the revised quotas for the next carding cycle will be announced in May 2026 (after the Milan Cortina Olympics/Paralympics are finished).
 Carding Levels are as follows:

-SR (\$1765/month): Athletes selected to the Senior A team who meet the SR criteria D (\$1060/month): Athletes selected to the NextGen (Senior B) Team or other Developmental Teams (U21, U19, U17) and who meet the minimum carding criteria
+SR (\$2175/month): Athletes selected to the Senior A team who meet the SR criteria D (\$1305/month): Athletes selected to the NextGen (Senior B) Team or other Developmental Teams (U21, U19, U17) and who meet the minimum carding criteria